Compression socks for hiking: the main benefits

 Stabilise the ankle

-Some hiking compression socks (like our Outdoor Mid-Cut Socks) have targeted compression zones around the foot and ankle to help stabilise the joint.
+Some hiking compression socks (like our Performance Mid-Cut Socks) have targeted compression zones around the foot and ankle to help stabilise the joint.
 They do so by targeting and triggering specific muscles based on movement, thus improving your subconscious awareness of joint placement and movement (AKA proprioception).
 So, you can enjoy hiking on more rugged terrain with less risk of injury.

 Learn more: #MotionMatters: How does compression work?
 How does it help with workouts?